 The Airmen's Stories - F/O R McG Waterston

-Robin McGregor Waterston was born in 1917 in Edinburgh and joined 603 Squadron, Auxiliary Air Force at Turnhouse in 1937.
+Waterston joined 603 Squadron, Auxiliary Air Force at Turnhouse in 1937.
 He was then studying in Scotland for an engineering degree.

-Called to full-time service on August 24th 1939, Waterston was with 603, by then at Dyce, in early July 1940.
+Called to full-time service on 24th August 1939, Waterston was serving with 603 Squadron, by then at Dyce, in early July 1940.
 About this time he picked up the nickname 'Bubbles'.
 On the 20th he shared a Do17, shot down into the North Sea thirty miles east of Aberdeen.

 Waterston was 23.

 He was cremated at Warriston Crematorium, Edinburgh and his ashes interred in a family grave there.

 In 2009 his crash site was marked by a permanent memorial by the Shoreham Aircraft Museum (for more information click here)